xRetry/zaber-opcua/README.md

 4. Run `ls /dev` again and check which device is new

-Then, run the following command to grant read/write acces to all users:
+Then, run the following command to grant read/write access to all users:

 ```sh
 sudo chmod a+rw /dev/<device>